 The patent tells us that it might rank queries associated with one of these categories by how often it is searched for.
 So, if lots of people search from an electronics store for “television”, that might be a highly ranked query suggestion in that geographic location:

 In some implementations, the system computes the multiplier M by comparing an expected or overall frequency of a query to a category-specific query frequency that represents a frequency of the query for queries received near locations associated with the category.
-For example, the overall frequency of a particular query “television,” may be 1 query in 10,000.
+For example, the overall frequency of a particular query “television,” maybe 1 query in 10,000.
 If the category-specific frequency of the received query “television” for queries received from locations associated with the category “electronics” is more than, e.g. double, triple, or 100 times, the overall frequency, the system can compute a multiplier M that promotes the rank of the query suggestion “television” when provided for a query prefix submitted near a location associated with the “electronics” category.
-On the other hand, if the category-specific frequency of the received query when received from locations associated with the category “electronics” is less than, e.g. half, one tenth, or one hundredth, the overall query frequency, the system can compute a multiplier M that demotes the rank of the query suggestion “television” for a query prefix submitted near a location associated with the “electronics” category.
+On the other hand, if the category-specific frequency of the received query from locations associated with the category “electronics” is less than, e.g. half, one-tenth, or one hundredth, the overall query frequency, the system can compute a multiplier M that demotes the rank of the query suggestion “television” for a query prefix submitted near a location associated with the “electronics” category.

 We are provided more details on how Google might use query log data associated with searches performed at different locations to provide query suggestions.
 Given people performing searches on mobile devices from store showrooms; this may be useful information.
 Very interesting how Google is changing search results based upon how searchers are changing how they search (and from where).